Updated: Feb 7, 2022

-What I have done, is grown and exited successful businesses in a wide range of industries for over 25 years; specialising most recently in assisting hard-working professionals within the medical industry protect and manage their personal reputation and brand.
+I have grown and exited successful businesses in a wide range of industries for over 25 years; specialising most recently in assisting hard-working professionals within the medical industry protect and manage their personal online brand reputation.

 You may not need to panic though - not yet at least.

 Many businesses, and people, do very well in a recession.
 Usually, it’s the ones prepared early enough to ride the wave.

 The lads in Bournemouth that bought up surgical masks on day one and have made a killing now they’re worth their weight in gold.
 Perhaps not ethical, but certainly creative for a couple of college kids.